compspec/compspec/examples/dwarf/README.md

 This example shows using the compspec Difference class to create a custom class to inspect changes in DWARF, which is the debugging format for a binary (ELF).
+Conceptually we are:

+1. Creating two graphs that include dwarf
+2. Running them through the difference model

+and that's it!

 ## Setup